scaffold-eth/scaffold-eth/README.md

 - [ ] Lock the withdraw function so it can only be called by the owner.

 > ⚠️ But wait, I am not the owner!
 You will want to set your front end address as the owner in `01_deploy_riggedRoll.js`.
 This will allow your front end address to call the withdraw function.

+### Checkpoint 5: 💾 Deploy it! 🛰

+📡 Edit the `defaultNetwork` in `packages/hardhat/hardhat.config.js`, as well as `targetNetwork` in `packages/react-app/src/App.jsx`, to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/)

+👩‍🚀 You will want to run `yarn account` to see if you have a **deployer address**.

+🔐 If you don't have one, run `yarn generate` to create a mnemonic and save it locally for deploying.

+🛰 Use a faucet like [faucet.paradigm.xyz](https://faucet.paradigm.xyz/) to fund your **deployer address** (run `yarn account` again to view balances)

+> ⚠️ Make sure you fund your account with enough Eth! .05 is required to initially fund the DiceGame contract and .01 more is required to fund the riggedRoll contract.
+Plus a bit extra to pay the gas.

+> 🚀 Run `yarn deploy` to deploy to your public network of choice (😅 wherever you can get ⛽️ gas)

+🔬 Inspect the block explorer for the network you deployed to... make sure your contract is there.

+---
+### Checkpoint 6: 🚢 Ship it! 🚁

+📦 Run `yarn build` to package up your frontend.

+💽 Upload your app to surge with `yarn surge` (you could also `yarn s3` or maybe even `yarn ipfs`?)

+>  😬 Windows users beware!
+You may have to change the surge code in `packages/react-app/package.json` to just `"surge": "surge ./build",`

+⚙ If you get a permissions error `yarn surge` again until you get a unique URL, or customize it in the command line.

+🚔 Traffic to your url might break the [Infura](https://infura.io/) rate limit, edit your key: `constants.js` in `packages/react-app/src`.

+---

+### Checkpoint 7: 📜 Contract Verification

+Update the `api-key` in `packages/hardhat/package.json`.
+You can get your key [here](https://etherscan.io/myapikey).

+> Now you are ready to run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

+---